sjkbianco/portfolio/content/post/professional-learning/index.md

 ### Facebook

+Facebook for professional development?
+That is correct, Facebook provides groups where professionals and friends can connect on particular topics, and instructional design is one of them!
+Much like reading your regular Facebook feed, groups appear within your feed and provide a "profile" to see all posts.
+There are public and private groups available.
+Depending on the number of users within the group, asking a question may garner an answer in minutes!
+I have found Facebook groups to be very helpful with locating information on various topics and broaden my understanding and knowledge.
+Below are some of the many groups on instructional design.

 * [Instructional Design Discussion](https://www.facebook.com/groups/InstructionalDesignDiscussion/)
 * [Instructional Design Newbie](https://www.facebook.com/groups/idnewb/)
 * [Instructional Designer](https://www.facebook.com/groups/idesigner/)
 * [Instructional Designers in Education](https://www.facebook.com/groups/1526889350715555/)

 ### LinkedIn

+LinkedIn also provides groups and the ability to increase your professional network.
+Much like the Facebook groups, there are numerous topics available.
+When exploring groups, you can see if one or more of your connections on LinkedIn are members.
+It is reaffirming to see your contacts involved in groups you are interested.
+There are public and private groups available.
+Recently, LinkedIn enhanced the discovery of groups by adding them as a segment of their search feature.
+Type in a topic, select groups, and explore.
+Below are some helpful groups on instructional design.

 * [Center for Instructional Design and Training](https://www.linkedin.com/groups/3964831/)
 * [Freelance in Instructional Design and E-Learning Industry](https://www.linkedin.com/groups/3638251/)